-If a user has a need for standard meta-information for which there is no attribute name or attribute value please contact Ucamco at gerber@ucamco.com to request it.
+We are open to your suggestions for new generally useful attributes.
+Please contact Ucamco at gerber@ucamco.com to request it.
 Authors will be properly acknowledged when their suggestions are included in the standard.

 Warning: Do not invent your own standard attribute names (names starting with a dot).
 This would defeat the purpose of standardization.
 User attributes cater to specific needs that are not covered by the standard attributes.
 Feel free to invent any user attribute you wish.